Snuneymuxw Hulit Lelum – Health Centre

 1451 MacMillan Road, Nanaimo, BC

-Mental health and wellness counselors support family relationships, substance abuse challenges and other needs.
+Mental health and wellness counselors support family relationships, substance abuse challenges, grief and loss, and other needs.

 Looking to connect with an SFN counselor?